meekrob/ebel-sc-rna/data/README.md

 ## Instructions

+For the analysis: pysam\_analyze.py runs on the paired end read files.
+This directory also contains scripts to get the sizes of the files for reproducibility since the data is too large to be included in this repo.

+Do `md5sum -c md5sum.txt` to check file integrity.
+Read and base count are listed in a table in this document.

 ### Running the analysis

 Create conda environment specified in top level.

+1. Link or copy fastq.gz files into this directory
-For each pair of wnv_* files, do `python pysam_analyze.py reads1.fastq.gz reads2.fastq.gz > output.tsv`
+2. For each pair of wnv_* files, do `python pysam_analyze.py reads1.fastq.gz reads2.fastq.gz > output.tsv`

 For more information, see the header in pysam\_analyze.py.